ervette/sudoku/README.md

 # Sudoku Game
-Sudoku game written in Rust by Talalaiko Kiril <40618094@live.napier.ac.uk>.
+Sudoku game written in Rust by Talalaiko Kiril <40618094@live.napier.ac.uk> for Algorithms and Data Structures module in ENU.

 ## How to use

 To play this game follow the instruction:

-1. Download rust and cargo
+**1. Download rust and cargo**

     For Windows: